shivannis/xandr-docs-public/xandr-docs/articles/invest/use-segment-targeting-with-a-split.md

 ---
-title : Microsoft Invest - Use Segment Targeting with a Split description : Learn the criterias on the basis of which you can target splits.
+title: Microsoft Invest - Use Segment Targeting with a Split
+description: Learn the criterias on the basis of which you can target splits. ms.date: 10/28/2023
 ---